Mr-Cyb3rgh0st/Eset-license-key/README.md

 # Eset-license-key

-Eset-license-key - Key generator for ESET Antivirus (successfully tested 01.08.2023 at 22:43)
+Eset-license-key - Key generator for ESET Antivirus (Mr.Cybergh0st)

 # How to use